ROV SuBastian

 ROV SuBastian is an adaptable system and additional sensors and scientific instruments can be mounted onto the ROV based on a science party’s specific research goals.

 History

-ROV SuBastian was named after the character Bastian from the German fantasy novel The Neverending Story (Bastian) combined with “sub,” as the vehicle is used subsurface.
+ROV SuBastian was named after the character Bastian from the German fantasy novel The Neverending Story combined with “sub,” as the vehicle is used subsurface.
 ROV SuBastian operates solely from R/V Falkor.

 ROV SuBastian was specifically designed and constructed for scientific research in 2015 by a California-based team of engineers.
 The design and construction process took approximately 18 months.
 SuBastian was tank tested at the Monterey Bay Aquarium Research Institute prior to its first deep sea launch.
 The inaugural dive occurred in 2016 in the deep sea off Guam.
 As of 2020, ROV SuBastian has completed over 400 dives around the globe, enabling researcher’s access to remote regions and depths.
 Researchers utilizing ROV SuBastian have discovered new species, seafloor features, and advanced scientific exploration of the global ocean.

+In March 2025, ROV SuBastian was used to film the first footage of a live colossal squid in its natural environment.
+A juvenile colossal squid, with a size of about 30 cm, was filmed at a depth of 600 meters near the South Sandwich Islands in the Atlantic Ocean.